 Sales, marketing or communication.

-The Primary presenter will provide the following supporting documents after completing FIFEC’s Call for Presentation Form:
+The Primary presenter shall provide the following supporting documents after completing FIFEC’s online Call for Presentation Form:

-Co-Presenters will provide these supporting documents after completing FIFEC’s Co-Presenters Form:
+Co-Presenters shall provide these supporting documents after completing FIFEC’s Co-Presenters Form:

 MAIN PRESENTERS ACCESS YOUR CALL FOR PRESENTATION FORM HERE